tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 	install_scheduling=12h
 	install_delay=7d

-The :guilabel:`install_scheduling` option will try to install every 12 hours to install updates on client.
+The :guilabel:`install_scheduling` option will try every 12 hours to install updates on client.
-It's not in graphical options due to a potential danger.
+It is not in graphical options due to a potential danger.
 Indeed, trying to install updates on your IT infrastructure while working hours can impact your production.

-When you create waptagent.exe from console, these options are equivalent to this :
+When you create the :file:`waptagent.exe` from your console, these options are equivalent to this:

   .. figure:: wapt-wua-agent-options.png
     :align: center
     :alt: WAPT Windows Update agent options

 .. hint::

-  if :guilabel:`default_allow` option is ``True`` and Wapt WUA is enabled too, client will contact waptserver and ask to waptserver to download missing updates.
-Client will install missing updates on its own.
+  if :guilabel:`default_allow` option is ``True`` and Wapt WUA is enabled too, client will contact waptserver and ask to download the missing updates.
+The client will install missing updates on its own.

 Using WAPTWUA from the console
 ------------------------------